hashbangcoder-v2/resume-parser/README.md

-# AI-Powered Candidate Filtering System

-This project is an AI-powered system to efficiently filter job candidates from a large pool of applicants.
-It leverages a modern web stack to provide a seamless user experience for recruiters and hiring managers.
+# Needle-in-a-Haystack

+When you are reviewing hundreds of resumes each month, you wish you had a way to only review the good ones!
+This is a project borne out of that experience.
+Normally, one would use an API key from OpenAI or Google to handle the actual parsing and evaluation.
+But given data confidentiality of files involved, we need to use local open-models!

+- [x] Step-1: Skeletal functionality to upload resumes and evaluate them for a job
+- [x] Step-2: Local deployment of backend, frontend and database
+- [x] Step-3: Get end-end functioanlity with one VLM model (Qwen2.5-Omni-7B)
+- [ ] Step-4: Support multiple/hybridVLM models for user to choose from (Gemma3, GLM-4.1, Mix of reasoning models + lightweight Doc parsing models)
+- [ ] Step-5: RL fine-tune (mix of RLHF + RLVR) VLM models to learn from preferences

 ## Architecture

-The system is built with a flexible architecture that can be deployed in various environments, from local development to a scalable cloud setup.

 - **Frontend**: A modern React single-page application built with Next.js and styled with Tailwind CSS.
-It is designed to be deployed on static hosting platforms like Vercel or Azure Static Web Apps.
 - **Backend**: A robust API built with Python and FastAPI.
 It handles business logic, data processing, and communication with the database and AI models.
-- **Database**: Uses SQLite for local development, making it easy to get started.
-For production, it can be configured to use any database supported by SQLAlchemy.
+- **Database**: Uses SQLite.
+Making it easy to get started.
+If needed, it can be configured to use any database supported by SQLAlchemy.
-- **Storage**: Supports both local file storage and Azure Blob Storage for resumes and other assets.
+- **Storage**: Supports both local file storage and Azure Blob Storage for data stores
 - **AI Model**: Integrates with a Vision Language Model (VLM) for intelligent resume analysis.
-The model can be run locally or accessed via an Azure ML Online Endpoint.
+The model can be run locally or accessed via an ML Online Endpoint.

 ## Project Structure